 Most of the information came from the life work of Alfred Wiederhold.
 The text within his 12 volumes was professionnaly scanned, and Gio scanned the associated charts.
 Two versions of the scanned books will be included in the Sources section on this site: the orignal scans and annotated versions, explaining many linkages and cross references.

-The map shows an oval where early Wiederholds lived
+The map shows an oval where the earliest Wiederholds lived

 A town in the center of that oval was Warburg, and many Wiederholds lived there and in surrounding villages, as Marsberg and Volkmarsen.
 A map expanding that area is shown on the successor Genealogy page.
 Note that all the pink areas belonged to the catholic church then.